3dcinetv/M3G-Blender-Exporter/README.md

 This is a first public release.
 Some features are intentionally conservative.

 - Materials require at least one Light to be visible (JSR-184 behavior)
-- Textures and UVs are under active development
+- ~~Textures and UVs are under active development~~ Done
-- Vertex colors supported but not yet default
+- ~~Vertex colors supported but not yet default~~ Done
-- Shape keys / MorphingMesh planned, not complete
+- ~~Shape keys / MorphingMesh planned, not complete~~ Completed
-- Skeletal animation export is functional but still expanding
+- ~~Skeletal animation export mesh deformation / blendshapes~~ Completed
-- Fog export (v.1.1) is only visible from a Java environment.
+- Fog viewing in Blender requires Compositor.
+But only World>Mist>start/depth values are sent to .m3g

 All limitations are documented in code and tracked for future releases.